 \section{Interpretation and discussion}

-In this work we have put forward a set of four, quite general, assumptions on a LHVT that allow to relate spin correlations $C_{ij}$ of a pair of spin-$1/2$ particles $A$, $B$, to momentum correlations $P_{ij}$ of their decay products $a$, $b$.
+In this work we have put forward a set of four, quite general, assumptions on an LHVT that allow to relate spin correlations $C_{ij}$ of a pair of spin-$1/2$ particles $A$, $B$, to momentum correlations $P_{ij}$ of their decay products $a$, $b$.
 In this framework spin is a classical variable, described by a three-dimensional vector.
 The relation between $C_{ij}$ and $P_{ij}$ crucially depends on arbitrary quantities $\alpha_a$, $\alpha_b$ usually denoted as spin-analysing power of the daughter particles $a$, $b$.
-Then, we have identified two additional assumptions about particle properties that allow to experimentally measure $\alpha$ for muons and $\tau$ leptons without resort to QM hypotheses.
+Then, we have identified two additional assumptions about particle properties that allows to experimentally measure $\alpha$ for muons and $\tau$ leptons without resorting to QM hypotheses.

 We have derived CHSH-like inequalities that, unlike the original ones, are suited for such continuous variables.
 These inequalities could eventually be experimentally tested with $\mu^+ \mu^-$ or $\tau^+ \tau^-$ pairs, although the former is experimentally much more demanding.